picapes/install/notes/mobile-via-dns.md

 ![image](https://github.com/user-attachments/assets/8867f418-c994-4e4e-9a68-551b79544809)

 ### Step 6
+> [!NOTE]
-> **ℹ For Sodium/Non Optifine users: You will need to have [Capes Mod](https://modrinth.com/mod/capes) Installed in your Client/Modloader in order to see your Capes.
-(Minecraft does not natively support HD Capes btw)**
+> For Sodium/Non Optifine users: You will need to have [Capes Mod](https://modrinth.com/mod/capes) Installed in your Client/Modloader in order to see your Capes.
+(Minecraft does not natively support HD Capes btw)

 Open any Minecraft Java launcher (ex.
 PojavLauncher) and launch the game with any version that has Optifine (built-in or mod).
 If you are registered, your cape should now show up on your character.